*WEBSITE CURRENTLY UNDER CONSTRUCTION*

 For many centuries the St. Croix was a major crossroads traversed by tribes who came to the lower St. Croix to harvest fish and clams or used the upper lakes as a canoe route to the great Penobscot and Saint John river systems.

 In 1604 French explorers Sieur de Monts and Samuel de Champlain chose Saint Croix Island for the capital of L'Acadie.
-Their settlement there was short-lived but set the St. Croix so firmly in record that it was used to mark future boundaries, including that between the United States and British North America, now Canada.
-The present US/Canada boundary was set at midstream, down the entire length of the St. Croix system, in 1798.
+Their settlement there was short-lived but set the St. Croix so firmly in record that it was used to mark future boundaries between the United States and British North America, which is now present day Canada.
+The international USA/Canada boundary was set at midstream, down the entire length of the St. Croix system, in 1798.

 After the end of the American Revolutionary War in 1780, Loyalists and Americans alike settled along the St. Croix and started anew to make this one of the Northeast's major lumbering and shipbuilding centers.
 Hundreds of ships took shape in local shipyards, built from the St. Croix timber they would also haul to world markets.
 Evidence of many wharves from this 'age of sail' still mark town waterfronts and quiet coves.